Thiago de Mello and Amazon

 Mauricio Smith

-A complete musician and the greatest flutist I've ever met!
-He taught me how to notate music, using a simple mathematical method of counting all possible notes values inside of a simple bar!
+A complete musician and the greatest flutist I ever met!
+He taught me Music Notation, using a simple mathematical method of counting all possible notes values inside of a simple bar!
 Because I had some knowledge in Architecture in my early years, it was a simple and at the same time a great experience for me dealing with Arithmetic and Symmetry.
 Even today, when I am writing a very rhythmic melody, I remember him, seating at the table of my apartment, almost sleeping after one of our long concerts at the Spanish Theater in NYC and telling me How To Count!.
 I wrote a song in his memory called "A Hug For Mauricio".

 Llew Matthews